How long does a divorce take?

 In addition to applying for your conditional order, you can choose to submit a consent order with your divorce paperwork.

 A consent order makes your agreements legally binding and is the only way of having a clean break between you, stopping future claims.
-Technically, you are still financially tied to each other after you divorce.
+Technically, you are still financially tied to each other after your divorce.
 It is only until you have completed the consent order process through the court that you are no longer financially tied to your ex.

 Tip 3.
 Avoid any nasty surprises in future.
 Getting a consent order provides the peace of mind that you have finalised your arrangements.